 Other cancers linked with the pancreas

 Some cancers grow in structures that are close to or inside the pancreas, such as the bile duct.
 They cause similar symptoms to pancreatic cancer.
-You may be offered an operation to remove the cancer called a Whipple's operation, which is also used to treat early pancreatic cancer.
+You may be offered an operation to remove the cancer called a Whipple's operation, which is also used to treat operable pancreatic cancer.

 This is found in the ampulla of Vater.
 This is the area where the pancreatic duct and bile duct meet and empty into the duodenum (see diagram above).
 These tumours may block the bile duct.
 This means they often cause jaundice by blocking the flow of bile.

 Bile duct cancer (cholangiocarcinoma) can occur in any part of the bile duct.
 The bile duct is a tube that carries bile from the liver to the duodenum (the first part of the small intestine).If bile duct cancer occurs where it passes through the pancreas it is called intra-pancreatic bile duct cancer or distal cholangiocarcinoma.

 The duodenum is the first part of the small intestine and is next to the pancreas.
 Duodenal cancer (cancer of the duodenum) causes symptoms similar to pancreatic cancer.
 It can block food moving through the duodenum to the rest of the bowel.
 It can also block the bile duct, causing jaundice.

 Sometimes duodenal cancer can be removed without removing the pancreas.
 But if surgery is possible, the head of the pancreas is often also removed.
 This is a Whipple’s operation, which is used to treat operable pancreatic cancer.

 Lymphoma is a cancer of the body’s lymphatic system, which is part of the immune system.
 It can occur anywhere in the body, including the pancreas, although this is rare.
 It is called primary pancreatic lymphoma.

 Find out more about lymphoma from Lymphoma Action.